-This is more than an economics program: participants turn off their devices and learn the soft skills necessary to succeed in the 21st century.
+FTE programs are more than economics programs: participants turn off their devices and learn the soft skills necessary to succeed in the 21st century.

-Economics for Leaders (EFL) and Economic History for Leaders (EHFL) are selective academic summer pre-college programs.
+Economics for Leaders (EFL), Entrepreneurship in the Global Economy, and Economic History for Leaders (EHFL) are selective academic summer pre-college programs.
 Programs attract talented and motivated high school students who want to accelerate their academic pursuits, develop their leadership skills, and connect with peers and professors who share their interests.
-Over 8,100 students have participated in these specialized programs since their inception in 1991 and are part of the Foundation for Teaching Economics, a well-established non-profit organization committed to teaching students the leadership skills necessary to succeed in the 21st century economy.
+Over 12,000 students have participated in these specialized programs since their inception in 1991 and are part of the Foundation for Teaching Economics, non-profit organization committed to teaching students the leadership skills necessary to succeed in the 21st century economy.

-With distinguished professors and leadership instructors, EFL and EHFL provides high school students the unique opportunity to engage in college life and intensive studies at elite colleges and universities across the country.
+With distinguished professors and leadership instructors, FTE pre-college programs provides high school students the unique opportunity to engage in college life and intensive studies at elite colleges and universities across the country.
 Through hands-on learning, the programs focus on how to integrate economics and leadership in decision-making, and pave the way for future success in the college admissions process and beyond.

 · elevate their resume with distinctive experiences

 · practice leadership skills